ryanthtra/prototypes/example/README.md

 ##### 6. Collaborate on feedback

-> Within gihub.com another develolper or in this case an instrutor will review the Pull Request you made - Is your feature working.
-Collaboration happen through github and noticiations are sent through the pull request UI
+> Within the gihub.com UI another develolper or in this case an instrutor will review the Pull Request you made - <b>Is your feature working</b>.
+Collaboration happens through github UI & the noticiations are sent through email when comments are added to pull requests

 > <img src="collaboration-image" width="650" />

 > + Make additional modification based on feedback
 >   + more commits to the same branch

-##### 7. Pull Request complete
+##### 7. Pull Request Closed
-> + Pull request assignee merges in code through github UI
+> + Pull request assignee Merges and Closes Pull Request through github UI.

 > *<b>Common Issues</b>*